 About Chalo School

 Chalo School is owned and operated by the Fort Nelson First Nation.
 The school also maintains Independent School status in the province of British Columbia.
-The school follows the prescribed curriculum of the Ministry of Education, and has been accredited by the Ministry, in 1993 and 2000, and by the First Nations Education Steering Committee in 2004.
+The school follows the prescribed curriculum of the Ministry of Education, and became the first First Nation school accredited by the Ministry in 1993.
+Our school was again accredited by the Ministry in 2000.
+In 2004 Chalo School became the first school Certified by the First Nations Education Steering Committee.
 In 2003/2004 Chalo School was recognized as one of ten exemplary schools for Aboriginal education in Western Canada and the Yukon.
 In 2006 Chalo School was recognized in the House of Commons as a role model for B.C. and for the country.

-The school enrolls 150+ pupils from preschool three year old to grade twelve.
+The school enrolls over 150 pupils from preschool four year olds to grade twelve.
 In April 2006, the Nation opened its new four million dollar high school complete with a cultural arts room and a culinary arts program.
-The school has a staff of sixteen teachers and a support staff of eleven.
+The school has a staff of thirteen teachers and a support staff of eleven.
 Exceptional leadership, coupled with Fort Nelson First Nation’s vision for a Strong, Healthy, Proud, and Self-reliant community, guides our exemplary school.

 Carole Corcoran was Harry and Adeline’s daughter.
 She also shared in her father’s belief in education.
 She worked with her friend Sue Gower to create Chalo School.
 Carole was a preschool teacher at the time, and then moved on to become a lawyer.
 Carol’s list of accomplishments is long, from her term as Band Councillor, to her appointments with the Royal Commission on Canada’s Future, the B.C.
 Treaty Commission and the U.N.B.C.
 Board of Governors.
 Carole passed away well before her time, in 2001, but Chalo’s halls are forever warmed with bright and shining memories.